On the Hausdorff dimension and attracting laminations for fully irreducible automorphisms of free groups: Open problems

-(b) More generally, if $\mathcal B\subseteq \partial H$ is the full $\partial i$-preimage of the set of all non-conical limit points in $Z$, is it true that $\dim_H(\mathcal B)=0$? \end{prob} Note that since all visual metrics on $\partial H$ are Holder-equivalent, the answer to the above problem does not depend on the choice of $X$ and of the visual parameter $a>1$.
+(b) More generally, if $\mathcal B\subseteq \partial H$ is the full $\partial i$-preimage of the set of all non-conical limit points in $Z$, is it true that $\dim_H(\mathcal B)=0$? \end{prob} Note that since all visual metrics on $\partial H$ are H\"older-equivalent, the answer to the above problem does not depend on the choice of $X$ and of the visual metric $d$.